flavienbwk/book-devops/eng/README.md

 Otherwise, you can be sure a bug will occur as soon as an "unknown" data passes through the software (see _edge cases_).
 Provide your teams with production data intended to be used in the tools: you'll spend less time on bug fixes and improve the quality of service provided by your software.

 If you don't have the necessary permissions, perhaps hiring in-house isn't essential.
 A service provider can just as effectively build the software from open-source data.
-However, consider the risks of proceeding this way (see [Staying Close to the Business](#staying-close-to-the-business)).
+However, consider the risks of proceeding this way (see [Staying close to the business needs](#staying-close-to-business-needs)).

-# Security: A New Paradigm with the DevOps Approach
+# Security: a new paradigm with the DevOps approach

 The idea that DevOps bridges different professions for collaboration is not easy to implement.
 Traditional roles in Information System Security (ISS) found themselves confronted with practices they weren't used to and sometimes didn't have the time to grasp.

 In large organizations, company rules or even the law itself require specific versions of a software to be defined for it to be qualified[^ANSSIQualifiedSoftware] or approved.
 Imagine having the responsibility to enforce these conditions when DevOps methods involve dozens of software updates daily: it's quite daunting!
 Therefore, understanding the makeup of a cloud infrastructure to correctly define its "security" is essential.

-Security affects all [pillars of DevOps](#the-practical-pillars-of-devops).
+Security affects all [pillars of DevOps](#the-pillars-of-devops-in-practice).
 This chapter focuses on a high-level description of security concepts within a DevOps approach.

 In this organizational mode, security practices are automated to be systematically verified.
 The aim is to minimize so-called "documentary" security in favor of programmed rules.
 Indeed, using standardized technologies (e.g., containers, Kubernetes) facilitates implementing security rules, ensuring they are applied.